mhsieh808/data-512-project/README.md

 | FREQUENTLY | The estimated share of people in this county who would say frequently |
 | ALWAYS | The estimated share of people in this county who would say always |

+Data obtained between July 2 and July 14, 2020.

 ## Attribution

+Charles Reinertson and Tharun Reddy suggested plotting change points for the change of infection rates using Facebook Prophet and the Ruptures library.
+Arik Shurygin and Charles Reinertson also showed how they preprocessed the data which greatly helped me get started with the project faster.
+I also got the idea to highlight the mask mandate period from Eli Corpron.
+I was also initially unclear about what to do for the derivative function of the change in rate of infection, but collaboration with Arik and Tharun cleared up the calculation for the rate of infection and they discussed how it would be best to apply a 7-day rolling/moving average to detect the infection rate more accurately.

 ## Licenses
 Datasets used for this project is licensed under [MIT](LICENSE).